ADILRAQ/Libft-42-cursus/README.md

 # Libft
-This project is about coding a C library
+This project is for creating a library of different functions